doctore/Spring5Microservices/README.md

 is present, if the JWT token is valid or not, in that way we will be able to verify if the logged user is using a valid token in every web service invocation.
 <br>

+### security-oauth-service

+Full integration with Oauth 2.0 + Jwt functionality provided by Spring, used to have an option to manage authentication/authorization functionalities through access and refresh tokens.
+With this microservice working as Oauth server we will be able to configure the details of every allowed application using the table in database:
+**security.oauth_client_details**.
+On the other hand, several customizations have been included to the manage the creation of both JWT tokens and how to append additional information too.

+The technologies used are the following ones:

+* **Hibernate** as ORM to deal with the PostgreSQL database.
+* **JPA** for accessing, persisting, and managing data between Java objects and database.
+* **Lombok** to reduce the code development in entities and DTOs.
+* **Cache2k** as cache to reduce the invocations to the database.

+In this subproject the layer's division is:

+* **repository** layer used to access to the database.
+* **service** containing the business logic.

+On the other hand, there are other "important folders":

+* **configuration** with several classes used to manage several areas such: security, exception handlers, cache, etc.
+* **model** to store the entities.
+* **dto** custom objects to contain specific data.
+<br><br>

-### authorization-service
+### security-jwt-service

 Based on JWT token, this module was created to centralize the management of authentication/authorization functionalities.
+Its main purpose is provide a completely multi-application platform to generate/manage their own access and refresh tokens (including additional information).
+Every application will be able to manage its own token configuration/generation adding a new row in the database base: **security.jwt_client_details** and implementing the interface `IAuthenticationGenerator`.
 The technologies used are the following ones:

 * **Hibernate** as ORM to deal with the PostgreSQL database.
 * **JPA** for accessing, persisting, and managing data between Java objects and database.
 * **Lombok** to reduce the code development in entities and DTOs.
+* **Hazelcast** as cache to reduce the invocations to the database.
+* **JsonWebToken** to work with JWT tokens.
 * **MVC** a traditional Spring MVC Rest API to manage the authentication/authorization requests.

 In this subproject the layer's division is: